CameronShum/spotify-playlist-search/README.md

 ```
 Any user, regardless of authentication state, can read from the globalNominations path, and items path.
 This is how globalNominations is populated on app start.

 A user is only allowed to read and write to their own user uid.
 They may write to the globalNominations and they may also write to the items.
-This security is maintained with the firebase security rules.
+This security is ensured by the firebase security rules.

-The items are abstracted away from globalNominations and users to prevent data duplication and allow for easier querying.
+The movies (called items in the database) are abstracted from globalNominations and users to prevent data duplication and allow for easier querying.

-imdbId is included in each item to allow for easier querying.
+imdbId is also included in each item to allow for easier querying.

 ## What's next
 - Tackling additional instances of unnecessary rerenders and building a React architecture that abstracts rerender optimization from the developer.